Mikko Raita

 Mikko Raita is a Helsinki, Finland based music mixing and recording engineer as well as a producer, guitar player and co-owner of Studio Kekkonen.
 Clients include Apocalyptica, Sunrise Avenue, Tuomo, Deep Insight, Bleak, Ana Johnsson and Stratovarius.

+Raita is currently active especially as a film and TV music mixer, and is the music mixer for 2025 Best Animated Feature Oscar Winner, Flow.